1. How do I apply?

 2. How do I book my tour?

-All tours to Machu Picchu should be booked in advanced, through email.
+All tours to Machu Picchu should be booked in advance, through email.
 They require a scanned copy of your passport and a deposit of 100% of the amount of your tour.
 All other tours can be booked here in the office after you arrive.

 3. I'm a student.
 Can I get a discount on the Machu Picchu entrance fee?